gykovacs/vessel/README.md

    3. a Python script which is intended to be used as the main interface of the method,
    4. the model descriptor files trained on the STARE and DRIVE databases.

-## CHECKING THAT THE ENVIRONMENT WORKS
+## Checking that the environment works

 If everything is installed and the PATH variables are set properly, opening a command line the command